How the Employee Assistance Program Works

 Fees

-The EAP is a free benefit provided by your employer. no cost for the initial assessment session.
-At the first interview, called the assessment, you will describe your problem(s) to a licensed trained specialist.
-If the problem cannot be resolved within the sessions model selected by your employer, we will provide an appropriate referral.
-We will first consider your insurance coverage to determine what is or isn’t covered prior to making a referral.
-Our EAP assessors are well acquainted with established reputable community programs, which offer assistance at no charge, or charge based on one’s ability to pay.
+The EAP is a free benefit provided by your employer.
+If the issue/s that led you to the EAP cannot be resolved within the session model selected by your employer, your counselor will work with you to provide an appropriate referral, taking into consideration your insurance coverage, financial fit, etc. Our EAP assessors are well acquainted with established reputable community programs, which offer assistance at no charge, or charge based on one’s ability to pay.

 Confidentiality